4-8-2: Canada

 The Angus Shops of Canadian Pacific (CP) built a pair of 4-8-2 locomotives in 1914.
 While they were not replicated, CP kept them in service for thirty years.
 CP reverted to 4-6-2 Pacific locomotives before moving on to the 4-6-4 Hudson.

 Canadian National operated eighty U-1 class 4-8-2 locomotives in passenger service, built by Montreal Locomotive Works in 1944.
 The last twenty, designated the U-1-f class, were delivered with semi-streamlined conical smokebox covers that earned them the nickname of Bullet Nose Bettys.

 Czechoslovakia

-The Czechoslovak State Railways (ČSD) introduced the 498.0 class 4-8-2 express passenger locomotive in 1938, after successful trials in the Tatra Mountains to compare it to an alternative 2-8-4 Berkshire prototype.
+The Czechoslovak State Railways (ČSD) introduced the 498.0 class 4-8-2 express passenger locomotive in 1938 following successful trials in the Tatra Mountains comparing it to an alternative 2-8-4 Berkshire prototype.
 In 1954, the design was developed further into the 498.1 class.
 These technically sophisticated locomotives were reputedly capable of 11% thermal efficiency.

 The ČSD also built a lighter and more numerous 475 class 4-8-2 locomotive.